-4.1 Our results and discussion
+4.1 Our Results and Discussion

 To evaluate our method, we test it on several still images of different animating objects, including natural waterfall scenes, water splash, abstract painting, surfing, bodies of water, beaches, galaxies, smoke, cycle motions, and cloud in the sky.
-Fig.13 presents some still images we use to generate animating results in our experiments.
+Figure 13 presents some still images we use to generate animating results in our experiments.
 Some of these objects have been solved in prior works.
 Yet, in our study, we exhibit more challenging cases of such objects that prior works have not addressed.
-For instance, the waterfalls over the stones are shown in Fig.13(A)&(D).
+For instance, the waterfalls over the stones are shown in Figure 13(a) and Figure 13(d).
 Since our system gives a functionality to discard the still pixels in the selected animating region, realistic results can be generated by our system without any artifact caused by the still pixels.
-Animating the waterfall scenes in Fig.13(B)&(C) is also a challenge due to the number of animating objects is considerable and they are overlapped (such as the rainbow on the flowing river).
-Nevertheless, we can generate appealing results, i.e., we animate all the animating objects with different animating styles, different speeds without damaging the rainbow on the river or the flow of the regions which are affected by their neighboring regions.
-Being not restricted in domain enables our system to animate arbitrary scenes unrealistically, such as Fig.13(E), (F), (K), (L), (M) & (N).
-Besides, isolating and animating objects singly are also the issues that greatly facilitate our system to succeed in these challenging cases.
-Finally, thanks to our PCW method, our system exhibits appealing results when challenging such significant curve motions as in Fig.13(G), (I), (J) & (K).
-Readers are referred to our project website to access the better visual videos and more results.
-Moreover, we prove the ability of our system with the competition on the results of the prior works in the coming subsection.
+Animating the waterfall scenes in Figure 13(b) and Figure 13(c) is also a challenge due to the number of animating objects is considerable and they are overlapped (such as the rainbow on the flowing river).
+Nevertheless, we can generate appealing results, i.e., we animate all the animating objects with different animating styles, different speeds without damaging the rainbow on the river or the flow of the regions that are affected by their neighboring regions.
+Being unrestricted in domain enables our system to animate arbitrary scenes unrealistically, such as Figure 13(e),